jazz170202/data-analyst-chatbot/README.md

 # Data Analyst Chatbot

+Check out the live version here: https://data-analyst-chatbot-simplestatistics.streamlit.app/

 This is a beginner-friendly local chatbot that helps you analyze CSV datasets from the command line.
-It uses local Python (pandas) for common data-analysis actions and optionally calls an LLM (OpenAI) for natural-language explanations and complex requests.
+It uses local Python (pandas) for common data-analysis actions.

 ## Features
 - Load a CSV and inspect data (head, columns, describe)